 At the onset, it would be good to ask yourself: “What is your musical goal?”
 If your goal is simply to learn how to play the piano, it is best to settle for a smaller and less expensive keyboard.
 A small keyboard with unweighted keys will surely suffice for a beginner.
 Moreover, it is easier to carry around than the larger and more expensive ones.

 If you want to become a professional or you want to hone your professional piano-playing skill, you would surely weigh the consequences of buying a portable one over something that is of quality.
 Hence, you would surely forgo of the smaller one in favor of something like a full-sized piano.
-Of course, some professionals view the small keyboard as a trite degradation of the instrument for obvious reasons.
-Thus, they would surely not buy a small keyboard piano.
+Of course, some professionals view the smaller keyboard as a trite degradation of the instrument for obvious reasons.

 A full-size piano, on the other hand, would be great for professionals.
 It contains 88 keys.
 Small keyboard pianos, however, have fewer keys.
 Moreover, if you want to get a good feel of weighted keys, the full-sized classical and digital pianos would surely be a great choice.
 Thus, your musical goal really matters when it comes to your choice of which size of digital piano you should buy.